prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>When true, Prometheus resolves label conflicts by renaming the labels in
+<p>When true, Prometheus resolves label conflicts by renaming the labels in the scraped data
-the scraped data to &ldquo;exported_<label value>&rdquo; for all targets created from service and pod monitors.
-Otherwise the HonorLabels field of the service or pod monitor applies.</p>
+to “exported_” for all targets created from ServiceMonitor, PodMonitor and ScrapeConfig objects.
+Otherwise the HonorLabels field of the service or pod monitor applies.
+In practice,<code>overrideHonorLaels:true</code> enforces <code>honorLabels:false</code>
+for all ServiceMonitor, PodMonitor and ScrapeConfig objects.</p>
 </td>
 </tr>
 <tr>